WW1 and Dennis Huntington (1891-1956)

 Vivid IV was for personnel at Falmouth (Cornwall) and what was then Queenstown in Ireland from 1922 to 1923.

-After training Dennis was assigned to HMS Birkenhead for nearly12 months from 1 July 1916 to March 1917.
+Following his training, Dennis was stationed on HMS Birkenhead for almost 12 months, from 1 July 1916 to March 1917.

-After this Dennis went back to Vivid I from 9th March to 4th May 1917.
-This I guess would have been shore leave after doing his tour of service aboard Birkenhead.
+Afterward, Dennis returned to Vivid I from 9 March to 4 May 1917.
+This, I assume, was shore leave following his service tour aboard the Birkenhead.

-From 5th May 1917 - 21st April 1919 Dennis was assigned to HMS Ramillies.
-The ship was fully commissioned in September 1917 so Dennis must have been one of the first sailors to work on board.
-During WWI the ship did not go into combat as both the British and the German fleets had adopted a more cautious strategy by this time owing to the increasing threat of naval mines and submarines.
-Originally the ship was part of a number being built for the Greek Governemnt.
-But during the war, the British Government bought them and commissioned them for use in the British Navy.
-After the war the ship did go on to serve in WWII where it saw miltary action.
+From May 5, 1917, to April 21, 1919, Dennis was assigned to HMS Ramillies.
+The ship was fully commissioned in September 1917, indicating that Dennis was likely among the first sailors to serve on board.
+During World War I, the ship did not engage in combat because both the British and German fleets had adopted more cautious strategies due to the growing threat of naval mines and submarines.
+Initially, the ship was one of several being constructed for the Greek Government.
+However, during the war, the British Government purchased and commissioned them for the British Navy.
+After the war, the ship went on to serve in World War II, where it participated in military action.

 Dennis' naval record

-In his military record, Dennis' character is described as Very Good.
-He started as a Ordinary Seaman which was the lowest rank in the navy.
-By June 2017 he had been promoted to Able Seaman, which was the rank he left the navy with.
-Dennis was awarded the Victory Medal and the British War Medal for his naval service.
+Dennis' military record characterises him as having a Very Good character.
+He began his naval career as an Ordinary Seaman, the lowest rank in the navy.
+By June 2017, he had advanced to the rank of Able Seaman, which was the rank he held upon leaving the navy.
+For his service, Dennis received the Victory Medal and the British War Medal.

 Dennis was discharged in 1919.
-We know from the 1921 Census he went back home to live with his parents, Thomas and Florence Huntington, and went to work in the local woollen weaving industry at Trafalgar Mills, Leeds Road, Huddersfield as a Twister.
-In 1921 though he was out of work - not certain but quite possibly due to the 1920s depression.
-Given his excellent service in the Navy you would think his unemployment would be due to some external event rather than his own doing.
+According to the 1921 Census, he returned home to live with his parents, Thomas and Florence Huntington, and took a job in the local woollen weaving industry at Trafalgar Mills on Leeds Road, Huddersfield, as a Twister.
+However, in 1921, he was unemployed, likely due to the 1920s depression.
+Considering his exemplary service in the Navy, it seems more probable that his unemployment was caused by external factors rather than his own actions.

-I never knew my Grandad as sadly he died in 1956 at the age of 64 from lung cancer, 5 years before I was born.
-Researching his history though brings me closer to him, I know some of the basic facts of his life, even though I know, I'll never know what made him tick and what he was really like, as a son, brother, husband or Father.
-Even with such little information available to me, I still feel very proud, that like so many, my Grandad did his duty and served in the Great War.
+I never got to meet my Grandad because he passed away in 1956 at the age of 64 from lung cancer, five years before I was born.
+However, researching his history brings me closer to him.
+I know some basic facts about his life, even though I'll never fully understand what drove him or what he was truly like as a son, brother, husband, or father.
+Despite having limited information, I still feel very proud that, like many others, my Grandad fulfilled his duty and served in the Great War.

 Dennis is remembered in the Imperial War Museum's 'Lives of the First World War' project - his entry can be found here